The Crooked Treehouse

 0 Comments

-Season one was full of Goa'ulds, Jaffa (Goa'uld slaves and incubators), and Tokra (basically just polite Goa'ulds), with the end of season introduction of the Asgards.
-Season two gives us a few new recurring races while still focusing on the excalating war of the Asgard/Tokra/Humans vs. The Goa'uld/Jaffa.
+Season One was full of Goa'ulds, Jaffa (Goa'uld slaves and incubators), and Tokra (basically just polite Goa'ulds), with the end of season introduction of the Asgards.
+Season Two gives us a few new recurring races while still focusing on the excalating war of the Asgard/Tokra/Humans vs. The Goa'uld/Jaffa.

 Picture